 Robert Myers is the author of over fifteen plays, which deal with history, race and cultural encounters.
-They include Atwater: Fixin’ to Die (Playscripts, 2007), about the political adviser to George H. W. Bush, which has had over a dozen productions in the U.S., including MCC Theatre in New York and Church Street Theatre in Washington, DC, both directed by George Furth, with Bruce McIntosh (Helen Hayes “Best Actor” nominee), West Bank Theatre in New York (directed by Ethan McSweeny, with Dylan Baker), and Pegasus Players in Chicago (directed by Gary Griffin); The Lynching of Leo Frank (Playscripts, 2007), based on the infamous Leo Frank case, at Pegasus Players (directed by Jonathan Wilson; Joseph Jefferson Award for “Best New Work”); Dead of Night, about the official murder of Black Panther leader Fred Hampton, which was optioned for film by Forest Whitaker (directed by Jonathan Wilson); Unmanned (directed by Kirsten Sanderson), about drone pilots, read at the Blank Theatre in Hollywood; Drone Pilots (directed by Judith Kampfner), a radio play for BBC’s Radio 4; and Twilight Country (directed by Kirsten Sanderson), read at Theatre Row in 2013, with Lisa Pelikan and Tonya Pinkins.
+They include Atwater: Fixin’ to Die (Playscripts, 2007), about the political adviser to George H. W. Bush, which has had over a dozen productions in the U.S., including MCC Theatre in New York and Church Street Theatre in Washington, DC, both directed by George Furth, with Bruce McIntosh (Helen Hayes “Best Actor” nominee), West Bank Theatre in New York (directed by Ethan McSweeny, with Dylan Baker), and Pegasus Players in Chicago (directed by Gary Griffin); The Lynching of Leo Frank (Playscripts, 2007), based on the infamous Leo Frank case, at Pegasus Players (directed by Jonathan Wilson; Joseph Jefferson Award for “Best New Work”); Dead of Night, about the official murder of Black Panther leader Fred Hampton, which was optioned for film by Forest Whitaker (directed by Jonathan Wilson); Mesopotamia, at Yale’s Whitney Humanities Center (directed by Evan Yionoulis); Unmanned, about Drone Pilots, with Bruce McIntosh at Metta Theater in Taos and Teatro Paraguas in Santa Fe in 2016; Drone Pilots (directed by Judith Kampfner), a radio play for BBC Radio 4; and Twilight Country a headline event at the Pittsburgh Humanities Festival, with Kathleen Chalfant and Anita Dashiell-Sparks.